kylie-west/guess-the-artist/README.md

 # <a href="https://guesswhoswho.netlify.app/" target="_blank">Spotify Guessing Game</a>

-**Notice: As of late 2024, the Spotify Web API no longer provides preview URLs for tracks without user authentication.
-Unfortunately, that means this app is not functional for the time being.**

 ## Project Overview

 This project was completed as part of Cook Systems' FastTrack program.
 We were provided with a loose set of requirements, an empty React app, and a few helper functions for retrieving an auth token and interacting with the Spotify Web API.
 All other decisions were left up to us.